 Spinal stenosis is a major cause of upper back discomfort.
 The most common causes of this disorder include arthritis, herniated discs, congenital abnormalities, or Paget’s disease.

-How is Upper Back Pain Diagnosed?
+How Is Upper Back Pain Diagnosed?

 Acute and chronic pain are the two types of pain.
 Because the thoracic area is in charge of protecting vital organs, acute upper back pain can be life-threatening.
 It is best to seek immediate emergency care if your pain is sudden and inexplicable.
 Upper back pain is a frequently overlooked indication of a heart attack in women.